Treasures in a Place of Siege: Yousra’s Story

 How you can help

-The energy crisis in Gaza is taking its toll on its agricultural sector, with shortages in electricity putting seasonal crops across the Gaza Strip at risk.
+The siege in Gaza is taking its toll on the agricultural sector.
 Every day, women like Yousra go to extraordinary lengths to support their families and communities despite the difficulties they face.
 With Interpal, you can give them a helping hand.
-To donate, please call us on 020 8961 9993 or find out more here.
+To donate or to find out more about our projects in the field, please call us on 020 8961 9993.

 Calculate your Zakat